 STORYLINE EVENT - 8th International Storyline Conference March 25-27,2022 Gothenburg https://storyline.education/outputs/conference-in-gothenburg

 TREES FOR LIFE

 Carol was invited by Joyce Gilbert to write Storyline materials for the ‘Rewilding the Highlands’ project organised by the conservation charity Trees for Life.
 The project involved around 300 pupils in Cannich, Balnain, Drumnadrochit, Fort Augustus and Invergarry.
-The schools were learning, first-hand about native woodlands and rewilding through an exciting new project that combined storytelling, folklore, history, geography, poetry and song.
+The schools were learning, first-hand about native woodlands and rewilding through an exciting new project that combined storytelling, folklore, history, geography, poetry, art and craft and song.

 "This is an exciting collaboration in which teachers and pupils are working together to discover more about our precious native woodlands and the importance of restoring Scotland’s ancient Caledonian Forest".

 In January 2019, Carol worked with colleagues on their Storyline development on Sustainability and worked with another faculty on a new Storyline for mature students involving digital technology.
-The University now use the Storyline Manual to support their Storyline course programme and assignments.
+The University now use the Storyline Manual, written by Carol, to support their Storyline course programme and assignments.
 In September 2019, Carol delivered a joint Storyline Workshop to University lecturers and teachers from surrounding schools.
 The workshops were designed to 'Develop the Story' and 'Develop Effective Questioning.'
 Carol has been invited to contribute to chapters in 3 Storyline books for teachers in collaboration with colleagues from Norway, Sweden and Finland.
 2021-2023.